Acts 17:24-34

 Travis Allen

 So never be intimidated for one second by these rebellious creatures.
-They need salvation.
-And you and I understand that.
+They need salvation and you and I understand that.
 We’ve been converted by a holy God, who loved us enough to tell us the truth and expose our folly.
 I’m so grateful he did that to me, aren’t you grateful he did that to you?
 They need salvation.
 They need the grace of God’s marvelous light.
 They need the moving of his merciful spirit to open their eyes so they can see his truth.
 Again, folks, 1 Peter 3:15, “Sanctify Christ as Lord in your heart.
 Be prepared to give an answer.”
 Be obedient to speak when the Lord gives you opportunity and then leave the results to the Holy Spirit.

 That’s exactly what Paul did.
 His evangelism in the Athenian marketplace, it caused a stir.
 It caught some attention.
 Epicurean and Stoic philosophers escorted him to the Areopagus.
 They ascended Mars Hill and Paul took the opportunity there, in their midst, in hostile territory to teach them about the God who created them.
-I say, “hostile territory,” as if Paul was surrounded.
+I say, hostile territory, as if Paul was surrounded.
 It was hostile for the Athenian philosophers.
 They were surrounded by the creation that God made, and they were confronted with the Almighty Holy Spirit speaking through the Apostle Paul.

 Like Paul, we must rely on the God of the impossible to convert sinners.
-But we have to preach the message he has given us to preach, and only that message.
+And we have to preach the message he has given us to preach, and only that message.
 We don’t rely on our charm.
 We don’t rely on our friendliness, our persuasiveness, the power of our great arguments.
 We preach an accurate Gospel, faithful to God’s whole message so the Holy Spirit can use the means of his word to convert dead sinners and raise them to new life.

 That’s exactly what we see Paul doing here.
-Having the declared the thatness of God, that God is, he now proclaims the whatness of God.
+Having declared the thatness of God, that God is, he now proclaims the whatness of God.
 He proclaims what, or more properly, he proclaims who God is.
 That’s the bulk of this account.
 It’s focused on Paul’s message.
 This is the fourth point in the outline that we started last week.

-Faithful evangelism means we treat, we teach people a rudimentary theology, the basics.
+Faithful evangelism means we treat, we, we teach people a rudimentary theology, the basics.
 We can’t make any assumptions about what people think they know about God, even if the use the same terms as we do.
-That’s true even if the come from a church background.
+That’s true even if they come from a church background.
 Perhaps, especially if they come from a church background.
 A clear and accurate Gospel is hardly ever preached or even recognized in many churches today.
 The light has been hidden.
 The salt has lost its savor.
 And that has an effect on the wider culture.
-Increasingly we’re living in a day that’s become more and more like the First Century, in which people were completely ignorant of biblical truth.
+Increasingly we’re living in a day that’s become more and more like the First Century, in which people were completely ignorant of, bibl, biblical truth.

 “The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything.
 And he made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, that they should seek God, and perhaps feel their way toward him and find him.
 Yet he is actually not very far from each one of us, for ‘In him we live and move and have our being’; as even some of your own poets have said, ‘For we are indeed his offspring.’”
 Stop there.